andrewtwin/ip-aggregator/README.md

 filter options:
   Filering of input networks, includes are processed before excludes.

-  -f INCLUDE_FILTER, --include-filter INCLUDE_FILTER
+  -f, --include-filter INCLUDE_FILTER
                         Filter results to include subnets of a network.
 Multiple filters can be specified.
-  -F EXCLUDE_FILTER, --exclude-filter EXCLUDE_FILTER
+  -F, --exclude-filter EXCLUDE_FILTER
                         Filter results to exclude subnets of a network.
 Multiple filters can be specified.

 output options:
   How to display output.

   -q, --quiet           Only produce output, no other information.
-  -d OUTPUT_DELIMITER, --output-delimiter OUTPUT_DELIMITER
+  -d, --output-delimiter OUTPUT_DELIMITER
                         Sets the output delimeter, default is a new line.
-  -m {prefix,net,wildcard}, --mask-type {prefix,net,wildcard}
+  -y, --yaml YAML       Output as YAML list, with N spaces indent -m, --mask-type {prefix,net,wildcard}
                         Use prefix length (default), net mask, or wildcard mask.
   -S, --sort            Sort the output, ascending order.
   -R, --reverse-sort    Sort the output, decending order.